The Mass Effect Trilogy is a series of Crowning Moments of Awesome.

 Shepard isn't exactly a slouch in this scene either.
 The Paragon interrupt was absolutely perfect.

-Shepard:[shoving the volus] You falsely accused this girl of stealing from you!
-All you have to say now is that she could have stolen it?
+Shepard:[shoving the volus] You falsely accused this girl of stealing from you — and all you have to say now is that she could have stolen it?

 Volus: Now just a minute!